Program 1 - Living, Working, and Leisure

 • Creating more beautiful, vibrant, and diverse green spaces in a climate-adaptive way for people and animals.

-• Strive for sufficient greenery, as it provides cooling on hot days.
+• Aim for plenty of greenery, as it helps keep things cool on hot days.
 Greenery also has a calming effect on the mind.

-• Research into climate-adaptive modifications to public spaces in our municipality.
+• Study on climate-adaptive modifications to public spaces in our municipality.

-Particular attention will be paid to the village square at Ekershof Dreumel.
+Particular attention is given to the village square at Ekershof Dreumel.

-• We ensure a good water balance.
-Flooding is prevented as much as possible.
-We also pay attention to the consequences of prolonged drought.
+• We ensure a healthy water balance.
+We do our best to prevent flooding.
+We also pay attention to the effects of prolonged drought.

 • Our floodplains are our backyards.
-We remain in dialogue with the owners of these areas to keep the area accessible to everyone in a responsible manner.
+We remain in dialogue with the owners of these areas to ensure that they remain accessible to everyone in a responsible manner.

-• Prevent sludge and contaminated soil from outside the municipality from entering our own municipality as much as possible.
+• Prevent, to the greatest extent possible, sludge and contaminated soil from outside the municipality from entering our own municipality.

-• Coordinating waste brigades, clean-up days, and beachcombing to reduce litter and other waste.
+• Coordinating litter cleanup teams, cleanup days, and beach combing to reduce litter and waste.

 Position

-Striving to improve sustainability for the climate within legal frameworks.
+Striving to improve climate sustainability within the legal framework.

 Vision